2017–18 St. Louis Blues season: February

 Defenseman Joel Edmundson, 24, had successful surgery on February 9, after suffering a broken right forearm in the February 8 game against the Colorado Avalanche during the first period.
 He was placed on the IR and will be re-evaluated in six weeks.
 The Blues have recalled Chris Butler from the San Antonio Rampage (AHL).
 Edmundson played in all 56 games until his injury, setting a new career high with six goals and tying his high with 15 points.
 He is in his third season with the Blues.
 Butler, 31, has appeared in 47 games for the Rampage this season, leading the team's defense with 23 points (eight goals, 15 assists).
 A native of St. Louis, he is a 6-foot-1, 205-pound defenseman, amassing 84 points (13 goals, 71 assists) in 388 career NHL regular season games, including stints with Buffalo (Sabres), Calgary (Flames), and St. Louis.

 Zach Sanford (LW), 23, is close to returning to the active roster after suffering a dislocated left shoulder on the first day of training camp last September 16.
 The initial estimate was five to six months, and this upcoming February 16–18 weekend marks five months.
-He was activated from the IR, and assigned to the San Antomio Rampage (AHL) on February 15.
+He was activated from the IR, and assigned to the San Antonio Rampage (AHL) on February 15.
 He has not played a game in almost a year.
 He was part of the Feb.
 27, 2017 trade that sent Kevin Shattenkirk to the Washington Capitals.
 The Blues also acquired a first-round pick in 2017, conditional draft picks, and prospect Brad Malone (signed with Edmonton Oilers on Jul.
 3, 2017), in the deal.
 In 13 regular-season games with the Blues last season, Sanford scored two goals and three assists.
 He also made four appearances in the Stanley Cup Playoffs.

 On February 15, the Blues acquired Nikita Soshnikov (RW/LW), 24, from the Toronto Maple Leafs, in exchange for a fourth-round draft pick in 2019.
 He played in 70 career games with the Maple Leafs since the 2015-16 season, recording seven goals and seven assists (14 points).
 A native of Nizhny Tagil, Russia, Soshnikov went undrafted in the NHL but played two seasons in the Kontinental Hockey League before signing a three-year deal with the Maple Leafs in 2015.
 Currently on injured reserve after a conditioning stint with the AHL's Toronto Marlies, Soshnikov has been practicing with the Maple Leafs since February 13.
 He will report to St. Louis in 7–10 days after he has obtained a U.S. visa.
 He will be added to the active roster when he obtains his visa and is cleared to play by team doctors.
 He is 5' 11" (181 cm), 190 lbs.
 He was activated on February 23, and played his first game with the team on February 25.